sardanarohit/Servian/README.md

 │───── images                            # Images directoryn for readme
 ````

-## The Solution Consist of three parts
+## The solution consists of three parts:
-1. Creating the base resources - implemented via running one script - 'env.sh'
+1. For creating the base resources - implemented via running one script - 'env.sh'
-2. Creating all the Azure Resources - used Terraform as IAAC
+2. For creating all the Azure Resources - used Terraform as IAAC
-3. Deploying the resources on the Azure Cloud by Azure DevOps
+3. For deploying the resources on the Azure Cloud by Azure DevOps

 ## Architecture